No matter how much we love running or how consistently we train, it is inevitable that we will hit a running plateau at some point during training.

 However, running every single run at the same pace will likely leave you facing a running plateau when it comes to increasing your speed.
 And while this pace may feel comfortable and easy, incorporating a few different paces into your training may yield better results.

-Try incorporating short, bursts of speed, such as fartleks or short intervals.
+Try incorporating short, bursts of speed, such as fartleks or intervals.
 Experiments with Yasso 800s, tempo runs, ladder runs and hill runs.
 Mixing things up each week is a great way to break through that running plateau and start to see some results.

 Every runner is different, so take some time experimenting with different speed workouts, interval lengths and paces to figure out what works best for your body.